michaelheckmann/personal-website/src/content/blog/en/multi-key-shortcuts.md

 ---
 title: "Building a custom multi-key shortcut system with skhd and Raycast"
-description: "A walkthrough of building a multi-key shortcut system on macOS that lets you trigger different actions based on keyboard modes.
-We'll use skhd for the shortcuts, create two Raycast extensions for visual feedback and documentation, and write a TypeScript generator for type-safe configuration of shortcuts and modes."
+description: "Build a multi-key shortcut system that lets you trigger different actions based on keyboard modes.
+We'll use skhd for the shortcuts, create two Raycast extensions and write a TypeScript generator for type-safe configuration of shortcuts and modes."
-pubDate: "Feb 07 2025"
+pubDate: "Feb 10 2025"
-heroImage: "/blog-placeholder-3.jpg"
+cover: "../assets/multi-key-shortcuts/hero.webp"
+coverAlt: "Multi-key shortcuts"
+colors: ["#B23523","#2400ff"]
 tags: ["macos", "productivity", "raycast"]
-reference: "key-chord-shortcuts-on-mac"
+reference: "multi-key-shortcuts"
 ---

+# Building a custom multi-key shortcut system with skhd and Raycast

 ## The problem with traditional shortcuts

 Setting up a comprehensive hotkey system on macOS was a frustrating experience for me.
 With only so many key combinations available, I kept running into conflicts with existing application shortcuts.
 For example, I wanted to map my clipboard history to <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>C</kbd>, but discovered that Arc browser already used this combination for copying URLs.
 While I could have changed Arc's shortcut, I realized I needed a more systematic approach that would get rid of these conflicts altogether rather than constantly shuffling shortcuts around.
 This led me to explore alternative approaches.

-I was pleasantly surprised to discover Max Stoiber's solution in his interview on the Raycast Youtube Channel (https://youtu.be/m5MDv9qwhU8?t=156).
+I was pleasantly surprised to discover Max Stoiber's solution in his [interview on the Raycast Youtube Channel](https://youtu.be/m5MDv9qwhU8?t=156).
 His approach uses Karabiner Elements to create 'layers' (imagine different sets of shortcuts that become available after pressing a specific key combination).
 For example, pressing a leader key followed by 'f' could activate a 'finder layer' with file management shortcuts at your fingertips.

 While trying to replicate his setup, I encountered issues with Karabiner.
 It would reset my keyboard mapping, causing the keys I pressed on my physical keyboard to produce different characters on screen.
 I wanted a simpler solution with visual feedback on the active mode.
 This led me to create my own system.
 It combines skhd (a lightweight keyboard shortcut manager) and Raycast (a powerful application launcher and productivity tool).

 ### What we'll build

 In this project, we'll recreate this custom multi-key shortcut system.
 This setup will allow you to use the same key to trigger different actions depending on the active mode or layer.
-We'll set up skhd, a lightweight keyboard shortcut manager, to handle key events.
+We'll set up skhd to handle key events.
 We will integrate it with two Raycast extensions.
 One extension will provide a menu bar command for visual feedback of the active mode.
 The other will generate a searchable list, serving as always up-to-date documentation of your shortcuts.
 Additionally, we'll build a TypeScript-based configuration generator for easy, type-safe setup of your shortcuts.
 The final result is a highly customizable, efficient, and maintainable way to trigger applications, scripts, and system actions with just a few key presses.

-You can find the entire project on GitHub: [Multi-Key Shortcuts](XX).
+You can find the entire project on GitHub: [Multi-Key Shortcuts](https://github.com/michaelheckmann/personal-website/tree/main/code/multi-key-shortcuts).

 ## Multi-key shortcuts